airbloc/whitepaper/TECHNICAL-WHITEPAPER.md

 *Hyojun Kim* [hyojun@airbloc.org]()
 *Byeongsu Hong* [frostornge@airbloc.org]()

-**Version 1.1** First published on April 9, 2018.
+**Version 1.1** published on April 12, 2018.
 Copyright © 2018 Airbloc Foundation.
 All rights are reserved.

-Without permission, anyone may use, reproduce or distribute any material in this paper for non-commercial and educational use (i.e., other than for a fee or for commercial purposes) provided that the original source and the applicable copyright notice are cited.
+*Without permission, anyone may use, reproduce or distribute any material in this paper for non-commercial and educational use (i.e., other than for a fee or for commercial purposes) provided that the original source and the applicable copyright notice are cited.*

 ## Table of Contents